ribbon background

 • Arranging items to ensure they all face a certain way or are color-coded

 Specifically, a type of CBT called exposure and response prevention (ERP) combined with a class of medications called serotonin reuptake inhibitors (SRIs) have proven effective in helping people with OCD.
-Some research suggests up to 70% of people benefit from this treatment combination.5
+Some research suggests up to 70% of people benefit from this treatment combination.

-Can Obsessive-Compulsive Disorder be Cured with Treatment?
+Can Obsessive-Compulsive Disorder Be Cured With Treatment?

 Therapy